SheetJS/sheetjs/README.md

       }
     });

+An example of writing an array-of-arrays is available at <http://git.io/WEK88Q>

 The node version installs a binary `xlsx` which can read XLSX/XLSM/XLSB files and output the contents in various formats.
 The source is available at `xlsx.njs` in the bin directory.